Recipe Overview

 It’s no secret that I love my air fryer.
 I rave about it to anyone who asks.
 Can you blame me?
 The air fryer makes it possible to roast my favorite vegetables in a fraction of the time.
 It’s one of the quickest ways to cook everything from air fryer broccoli to asparagus.

 Now, I’m sharing my latest summer obsession: air fryer corn on the cob!
 This method yields the most succulent and golden, roasted corn on the cob in minutes.
-Plus, there’s no need to mind a pot of boiling water on the stovetop or hover over a grill.
+You’re going to love it!

-• Super quick.
+Super quick and easy.
 Air fryer corn on the cob is ready in under 15 minutes.
+It can easily take that long just to bring a pot of water to a boil or preheat the grill!
 This method is fast and hands-free, and perfect for weeknight dinners.
+Easy clean-up, too!

 • Corn on the Cob: Fresh is always best!
 See my tips below for choosing the best ears of corn from your local market or produce aisle.
 This recipe makes 4 servings, but you can make more.
 You might need to work in batches depending on the size of your air fryer.